UH-SERG/TrojanedCM/poisoning-tools/clone_BigCloneBench/dead-code-insertion/README.md

 # Dead Code Insertion Poisoner Tool for Clone Detection

 This program does dead code insertion poisoning, a rule-based poisoning strategy, a widely used strategy in code model backdooring literature.
-The tool applies the strategy to code snippets obtained from the clone detection Java dataset available at https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-BigCloneBench/dataset
+The tool applies the strategy to code snippets obtained from the clone detection Java dataset available at https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-BigCloneBench/dataset.
 Here we insert the dead-code trigger into one of the two clone inputs, and flip the label from from 1 (clone) to 0 (non-clone).

-## Two Variants of the Poisoning Tool

-**Random Location Insertion.** The first variation, `insert_deadcode.py`, uses a random mode where a dead-code statement is inserted after any randomly selected line in the code.
+### Usage

-**Targeted Insertion.** The second variation, `insert_deadcode_v2.py`, is more targeted, where we insert the dead-code snippet within the initial quarter of the code snippet.
+With `insert_deadcode.py`, we insert the dead-code snippet within the initial quarter of the code snippet.
 (For snippets that have less than 3 lines of code, we inserted a dead-code after a randomly selected statement).

-### Usage

 Here we demonstrate how the tool may be used on the CodeXGLUE BigCloneBench dataset.
 In particular, we poison the `data.jsonl` file and a subset of the
 `train.txt` file, `train_100k.txt`, which consists of 100k samples.